English Language

 Mission

-The Computer Department is committed to meeting all quality standards for training, qualifying, and graduating computer teachers who are able to perform their academic and educational profession with efficiency and excellence, adhering to moral values and seeking to serve and develop the community locally and regionally.
+The Computer Department is committed to meeting all standards for preparing, qualifying and graduating a computer teacher who is able to perform his scientific and educational profession efficiently and with distinction, adhering to moral values and seeking to serve, develop and develop the community locally and regionally.

 Goals